Monday, February 9, 2026

 Ailia Zehra

-The writer is a Pakistani journalist based in New York.
+The writer is a journalist and the Founding Editor of Dissent Today.
 She covers politics, human rights, and religious extremism.
 She tweets at @AiliaZehra.

 Mahrang Baloch, the activist leading the ongoing sit-in in Islamabad against enforced disappearances and extrajudicial killings in Balochistan, has stated that the whereabouts of over 100 protestors picked up by the authorities are still unknown.
 This contradicts the Islamabad police’s claim that all protestors have been released.